w3c/wai-older-users/_older-users/index.md

 {% include box.html type="end" %}
 {:/}

-### Detailed Guidance on Designing for Older Users
+## Specific Guidance on Designing for Older Users
 {:#wcag-details}

-**A key resource is [Developing Websites for Older People: How Web Content Accessibility Guidelines (WCAG) 2.0 Applies](http://www.w3.org/WAI/older-users/developing.html).** It:
+**A key resource for designers, developers, managers, researchers, and others is [Developing Websites for Older People: How Web Content Accessibility Guidelines (WCAG) 2.0 Applies](http://www.w3.org/WAI/older-users/developing.html).** It:

 -   Introduces how to use WCAG 2.0 to improve the accessibility and usability of websites and web applications for older people.
 -   Is organized by user needs and WCAG principles.